cbmr-data/cbmr-data.github.io/esrum/_sources/tips/snakemake_troubleshooting.rst.txt

 sacct: error: Problem talking to the database: Connection refused
 =================================================================

-If you are running Snakemake with the ``--slurm`` option on a compete node, i.e. not the head node, then you will receive errors such as the
+If you are running Snakemake with the ``--slurm`` option on a compute node, i.e. not the head node, then you will receive errors such as the
 following: